mw-ferretti/angular-resource-tastypie/README.md

 1. $tastypie.working: Global requests (return true or false)
 2. YourService.working: Individual service requests (return true or false)

+It is usual for when you need to show an animation of "waiting", "working", "loading", etc ... at the time the user makes a request.
+Ex: save, update, delete, search, etc ...

 Informe the request status for user.
 EX:

 ```javascript